ogmini/Notepad-Tabstate-Buffer/README.md

 ![Screenshot of Deletion](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/Delete-Chunk.png)
 01 - unsigned LEB128 denoting position of 1
 01 - 1 denoting action of "Deletion"
 00 E7 98 82 64 - Unknown, possibly a hash/CRC of the position and action?

+### Deletion Chunk by using Delete

+### Insertion Chunk

 ## Open Questions